 In Summary – Why Buy Now

-There is a very real risk that prices could move higher this summer due to stagnant supply and increasing demand.
-With the market at 12-month lows, right now is a great opportunity to take risk off the table and purchase all or a portion of their energy supply costs.
+There is a very real risk that prices could move higher this fall due to decreasing supply and increasing demand.
+With the market near 12-month lows, right now is a great opportunity to take risk off the table and purchase all or a portion of their energy supply costs.